blackviking991/DataAdder/README.md

 # DataAdder
 This is an application developed in LAP 2019 by one of the student teams.
 This is their README.
+For more related docs, see the wiki page of this project.

 Team No.4
 - 	Dheeraj		B17041